 The series attracted other statisticians.
 We decided that to keep editorial control over the series and to preserve some uniformity of style and, we fondly hoped, quality, we would include other authors only if one of us was an author too.
 The first guest author was John Matthews of the University of Newcastle.
 In 1996 he wrote three notes with Doug on the subject of interactions.
+Like so many good ideas, these began with a chat at an RSS meeting.
 The following year, Sally Kerry submitted an article on the design and analysis of cluster randomized trials to the BMJ.
-They did not want to publish this as it stood, but suggested that she contact me to discuss the possibility of including it in the Statistics Notes series.
-This was easy to do, as we were in adjoining departments at St. George's Hospital Medical School, and suited me as it was a topic in which I was already interested.
-Her original article formed the basis for a series of five notes on cluster randomized trials, written with me.
-Doug and I also wrote a note on units of analysis, which introduced the series.
+They did not want to publish this as it stood, but suggested that she contact Martin to discuss the possibility of including it in the Statistics Notes series.
+This was easy to do, as they were in adjoining departments at St. George's Hospital Medical School, and suited Martin as it was a topic in which he was already interested.
+Her original article formed the basis for a series of five notes on cluster randomized trials, written with Martin.
+Doug and Martin also wrote a note on units of analysis, which introduced the series.
 Doug later produced Statistics Notes with three other collaborators: Ken Schulz, Andrew Vickers, and Simon Day.